webforj/webforj-documentation/docs/components/radio-group.md

 The `RadioButtonGroup` class is used to group related radio buttons together, which helps establish the mutual exclusivity among the options within that group.
 Users can select only one radio button within a given radio group.
 When a user selects a radio button within a group, any previously selected radio button in the same group automatically becomes deselected.
 This ensures that only one option can be chosen at a time.

+### Usages

+The `RadioButtonGroup` is best used in scenarios where users need to make a single selection from a predefined set of options presented as radio buttons.
+Here are some examples of when to use the `RadioButtonGroup`:

+1. **Survey or Questionnaires**: `RadioButtonGroup` components are commonly used in surveys or questionnaires where users need to select a single response from a list of options.

+2. **Preference Settings**: Applications that involve preference or settings panels often use RadioButtonGroup component to allow users to choose a single option from a set of mutually exclusive choices.

+3. **Filtering or Sorting**: A `RadioButton` can be used in applications that require users to select a single filter or sorting option, such as sorting a list of items by different criteria.

 ### Constructors

 The `RadioButtonGroup` class has four constructors: